durbanlegend/thag_rs/demo/README.md

 **Description:**  Prototype that uses the Visitor pattern of the `syn` crate to identify `use` statements that exist for the purpose of renaming a dependency so that we don't go looking for the temporary in the registry.
- Specifically the combination of fn `visit_use_rename` to process the nodes representing `extern crate` statements and fn `visit_expr` to initiate the tree traversal.
+ Specifically the combination of fn `visit_use_rename` to process the nodes representing `extern crate` statements and fn `` to initiate the tree traversal.
 This version expects the script contents to consist of a full-fledged Rust program.

 **Purpose:** Demo featured crate.